rubrikinc/welcome-to-rubrik-build/maintainers/guide/help-wanted.md

 Items marked with the `good first issue` label are intended for _first-time contributors_.
 It indicates that members will keep an eye out for these pull requests and shepherd it through our processes.

-**New contributors should not be left to find an approver, ping for reviews, decipher prow commands, or identify that their build failed due to an issue.**
+**New contributors should not be left to find an approver, ping for reviews, or identify that their build failed due to an issue.**

 This makes new contributors feel welcome, valued, and assures them that they will have an extra level of help with their first contribution.